 The Statement of Estimated Value which you received with each appraisal is the experienced evaluator’s estimate of the price for which you could presumably replace your object, preferably somewhere between wholesale and retail.
 Of course, due to the unique nature of art, an item may not be exactly replaceable.

-The Statement of Estimated Value may or may not be acceptable for insurance purposes.
-You should check with your insurance agent for acceptability.
+The Statement of Estimated Value is not for insurance purposes.

 Saturday, November 19